yuanchen8911/recdemo/README.md

 ### Acknowledgement

-The script `play-demo.sh` was originally created by @shimingz for the `kwok` project: https://kwok.sigs.k8s.io/.
+The script `play-demo.sh` was originally created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.